 Canine influenza (CI), or dog flu, is a highly contagious infection caused by an influenza A virus.
 The causative canine influenza virus (CIV) strains have been classified as H3N8 and H3N2, based on the amino acid composition of the hemaglutinin (H) and neuraminidase (N) glycoproteins in the lipid outer layer of the capsid.
 These glycoproteins facilitate entry into and release from host cells, and are important targets for antibodies against the virus (generated as a result of infection or response to vaccination).
 The viruses are 80-120 nanometers (nm) in diameter, and consist of a core of eight separate pieces of single-strand ribonucleic acid (RNA) surrounded by a spiked arrangement of glycoproteins.

-H3N2 canine influenza appeared limited to Korea, China and Thailand until 2015, when an outbreak in the Chicago area was determined to be due to an H3N2 strain.
+H3N2 canine influenza appeared limited to Korea, China and Thailand until 2015, when an outbreak that started in the Chicago area was determined to be due to an H3N2 strain.

-Canine influenza virus represents a very rare event in adaptive evolution; the entire genome of the H3N8 equine influenza virus was transferred to dogs, and the virus adapted to the canine species to emerge as a new canine-specific virus.1 Although the virus spreads readily from dog to dog, there is no evidence to support that it can be transmitted from dogs to humans.
-Although H3N2 has been reported to infect cats, the H3N8 subtype in the U.S. has not been reported in cats.
+The H3N8 canine influenza virus represents a very rare event in adaptive evolution; the entire genome of the H3N8 equine influenza virus was transferred to dogs, and the virus adapted to the canine species to emerge as a new canine-specific virus.

 Canine influenza is a reportable disease in some U.S. states.

 The first recognized outbreak of H3N8 canine influenza occurred in racing greyhounds in January 2004 at a track in Florida.
 From June to August of 2004, outbreaks of respiratory disease were reported at 14 tracks in 6 states (Florida, Texas, Alabama, Arkansas, West Virginia, and Kansas).
 Between January and May of 2005, outbreaks occurred at 20 tracks in 11 states (Florida, Texas, Arkansas, Arizona, West Virginia, Kansas, Iowa, Colorado, Rhode Island, and Massachusetts).
-Since then, canine influenza has been documented in 30 states and Washington, DC.
-Canine influenza virus is endemic in areas of in Colorado, Florida, New York, and Pennsylvania.
+Since then, the H3N8 canine influenza has been documented in 30 states and Washington, DC.
+The H3N8 strain of canine influenza virus is endemic in areas of Colorado, Florida, New York, and Pennsylvania.

-The first recognized U.S. outbreak of H3N2 canine influenza occurred in 2015 in Chicago.
+The first recognized U.S. outbreak of H3N2 canine influenza occurred in 2015, starting in Chicago and spreading to otehr Midwestern states.

 Outbreaks are more commonly seen in situations where groups of susceptible dogs are in close contact, such as shelters, kennels, dog day care facilities, and boarding facilities.